Transaction codes are mainly used to state the purpose of interactions, and to indicate the outcome of inbound and outbound interactions.

 For example, an ACME Sales representative processing a sales campaign for a new product, places outbound calls to prospect customers.
 He can record the result of each interaction with predefined transaction codes, such as: Successful Sale, Prospect Interested - Call back, Prospect not Interested - Do not call back, Reached Voicemail, Faulty Number, and more.
 Further in the sales process, you can define transaction codes to identify various stages of the sales process, and apply the codes to convey the status and result of each interaction.

-If your includes the optional transaction codes feature, your contact center administrator creates transactions codes that identify call disposition.
+If your Virtual Contact CenterA contact center that enables agents to be located in different geographical locations yet managed as if they were located in the same physical location. includes the optional transaction codes feature, your contact center administrator creates transactions codes that identify call disposition.

 Codes can be configured to be optional or required.
 If your contact center administrator configures a code list as mandatory, as you process interactions, you are required to select transaction codes.
 You can end processing a call only after selecting the desired codes.